 Is a lawyer in tune with what the "best interests of the child" means?
 If you face child custody issues in your divorce, then it is imperative that an attorney fully understands the priority of protecting your children.
 This could look something like advising you not interfere with the other parent's time with the child just because they missed a child support payment.
 They might also remind you that such illegal stunts not only hurt your child, but also your chances of getting the custody you deserve.
 With the right legal counsel, you and your children can successfully navigate divorce's rocky waters.

 When you are looking for guidance in your divorce, you can find the legal assistance you deserve at Hopper Law Office.
-Learn what our experienced and dedicated Raleigh divorce lawyers can accomplish for you when you contact our firm today.
+Learn what our experienced and dedicated Raleigh divorce lawyer can accomplish for you when you contact our firm today.